Walmart shooter left 'death note,' bought gun day of killing - NewsBreak

 Walmart shooter left 'death note,' bought gun day of killing

-CHESAPEAKE, Va. — (AP) — The Walmart supervisor who fatally shot six co-workers at a store in Virginia bought the gun just hours before the killings and left a note on his phone accusing colleagues of mocking him, authorities said Friday.
+Chesapeake, Va.
+(AP) — The Walmart supervisor who shot and killed six co-workers in Virginia left behind what he called a “death note” on his phone that apologized for what he was about to do while simultaneously blaming others for mocking him.

+The note was redacted slightly to eliminate names of specific people he mentioned.

-It was not clear when the note was written, but in it Bing claimed he was harassed and said he was pushed to the brink by a perception his phone was hacked.
+He claimed he was “harassed by idiots with low intelligence and a lack of wisdom” and said he was pushed to the brink by a perception his phone was hacked.

 Coworkers of Bing who survived the shooting said he was difficult and known for being hostile with employees.
 One survivor said Bing seemed to target people and fired at some victims after they were already hit.